dbaarda/DLFUCache/RESULTS.rst

 This is a random stochastic walk using a normal distribution.
-This represents the idealistic case of a task wandering through data in a way where locality is all.
-The walk "reflects back" from the min and max values for the entry range (default: minv=0, maxv=MAXK), which does mean it has a slight preference to "hang around" those limits.
+This represents the idealistic case of a task wandering through data in a way where locality is the only thing that matters.
+The walk "wraps around" past the min and max values for the entry range (default: minv=0, maxv=MAXK).

-The settings are the variance and an optional start value (default: start=0).
+The settings are the variance and an optional start value (default: start=MAXK/2).
 The variance affects how fast/far the walk will wander.
 There is a one-sigma (68%) chance that it wanders less than sqrt(variance*N) distance every N iterations.
 So setting the variance to the cache size means there is a one-sigma chance (68%) it wanders